-Number Study Idea All Complexes Ravenswood Eden Landing Alviso 7 What effect will a trail have on a planned transition zone habitat and species use?
+Number Study Idea All Complexes Ravenswood Eden Landing Alviso PMT/TAC to reach consensus on biosentinels National panel to develop toxicity thresholds 7 What effect will a trail have on a planned transition zone habitat and species use?
 Could it make species more vulnerable to predation?
 (Linked to #4 above.)
-X X If E6/E5 made tidal first with upland transition habitat and trail adjacent - issue of increased predation or disturbance from trail to upland transition habitat 8 Look at SF2 island/habitat for increase in number of snowy plover and shorebirds (re: potential loss of habitat X for small shorebirds at R4) 9 Salt pannes if they form in E2/E1: and E8A/E9: 9 How do waterbirds use? v • Hg issues since wet/dry cycle?
-X • Muted Mt.
+X X If E6/E5 made tidal first with upland transition habitat and trail adjacent - issue of increased predation or disturbance from trail to upland transition habitat 8 Look at SF2 island/habitat for increase in number of snowy plover and shorebirds (re: potential loss of habitat for small shorebirds at R4) X 9 Salt pannes if they form in E2/E1: and E8A/E9: How do waterbirds use?
+Hg issues since wet/dry cycle?
+Muted Mt.
 Eden Creek pannes study those?
-10 How does opening/increasing tidal prism in Old Alameda Creek and/or Alameda Flood Control Channel affect fish X resources in those channels?
-11 If A1/A2W became tidal and displaced dabbling and diving ducks, what effect on Pond A3W and its existing use by X ducks?
+X 10 How does opening/increasing tidal prism in Old Alameda Creek and/or Alameda Flood Control Channel affect fish resources in those channels?
+X 11 If A1/A2W became tidal and displaced dabbling and diving ducks, what effect on Pond A3W and its existing use by ducks?
 What is the carrying capacity of A3W?
-What are the 11 effects of hunting within a smaller footprint of ponds?
+What are the effects of hunting within a smaller footprint of ponds?
+X 12 California Gull Management Plan and/or Pilot Study Keep gulls from nesting in critical areas such as SF2 and Eden Landing X